A teen with autism died after Louisiana deputies sat on him for 9 minutes, parents' lawsuit says

 'Eric was our purpose'

-Lou said Thursday that Eric "brought so much joy" in his 16 years and said the developmental milestones that might be taken for granted in a typical child were what made her and Eric's father so proud.
+Lou said Thursday that Eric "brought so much joy" in his 16 years and sai

-At the time of his death, Eric was in high school, working on social and independent life skills.
-In 2017, his